 Sometimes you may need graphic icons that represent your subject.
 Plenty of archives are available, many offering free graphical elements – some of which include The Noun Project, iconmonstr and Streamline.
 The same applies to choosing your font – free or nominally-priced options are available from Google Fonts, Font Squirrel, FontSpace, Lost Type or DaFont.

 Quick tip: always check the suppliers terms and conditions.
 When they give you work for free and ask for accreditation, please try.
-For the header image I've acknowledged authorship above and at the foot of this guide.
+For the header image we've acknowledged authorship above and at the foot of this guide.

 Paid for archives also exist.
 Two being Design Cuts and Mighty Deals.